Geal/langsec-2017-usenix-article/article.md

 files everyone else must support.

-Additionally, most of that software has been written in C (sometimes still in the ancient C89), with unsafe practices and insufficient testing.
+Additionally, most of that software has been written in C (sometimes still written in K&R), with unsafe practices and insufficient testing.

 One could say it is a miracle all of this has worked until now, but there is no luck in that.
 It is the patient work of thousands of developers